Wee Woo: Promotion

 Pristin performed "Wee Woo" for the first time on March 21 during Mnet Present's live broadcast, becoming the first rookie girl group to do so with a debut song.
 The single was also performed on a showcase held to promote the album on March 22.
 On March 23, the promotional stages for the song started on Mnet's M Countdown.
 They continued through KBS's Music Bank on March 24, MBC's Show!
 Music Core on March 25, SBS's Inkigayo on March 26, MBC Music's Show Champion on March 29, and SBS MTV's The Show on April 4.
 The last stage for the single was held on Inkigayo on May 7.
 The song was also performed during the KCON festival in Japan on May 19, and on the 2017 Dream Concert at the Seoul World Cup Stadium on June 6.

 Commercial performance

 "Wee Woo" entered at number 52 on the Gaon Digital Chart during March 19 and March 25, 2017, with 36,390 downloads sold.
 It peaked at number 49 on the week between March 26 and April 4, 2017.
 For the month of April, the song appeared on the monthly edition of the Gaon Digital Chart at number 78.
-"Wee Woo" also entered the Gaon Streaming Chart at number 89 during March 26 and April 1, 2017, with 816,394 streams.
 By the end of April, the single had sold over 138,000 digital copies and garnered 3,858,260 streams.
 It also appeared on the Billboard's World Digital Songs at number 11 on April 4.